 Mercury, ASI Progressive and USAA offer some of the cheapest average homeowners insurance rates in San Francisco, according to Bankrate’s analysis of average rate data from Quadrant Information Services.
-We also analyzed other factors, like third-party financial strength ratings and customer service rankings from J.D.
-Power, as well as policy options, discounts, and other factors, to determine the best cheap homeowners insurance companies in San Francisco.
+We also analyzed third-party financial strength ratings and customer satisfaction scores from J.D.
+Power, as well as policy options, discounts, and availability, to determine the best cheap homeowners insurance companies in San Francisco.

 We used these same factors to award each company a Bankrate Score with a maximum of 5.0 out of 5.
 The higher the Bankrate Score, the better the company performed in our analysis.
 This same information can be used to determine the best homeowners insurance companies for your needs, based on what factors matter the most to you.